amruthkumarp/Data_analysis-in-genomics-and-transcriptomics/README.md

 # README — Multi-Omics Data Analysis Codes
 ---
 **Purpose:**
-This repository contains only the **code** for multiple omics pipelines.
+This repository contains only the **code and commands** for multiple omics pipelines.

 ---